Consensys/security-workshop-for-devs/README.md

 Note the "SWC" identifier at the end: That's a reference to the [Smart Contract Weakness Classification (EIP 1470)](https://smartcontractsecurity.github.io/SWC-registry/).
 You can look up details about each issue there.

 Now things will get serious!
-We'll take the attacker's side and have a crack at exploiting a similar vulnerability on [CaptureTheEther](https://capturetheether.com/challenges/math/token-sale/).
+We'll take the attacker's side and exploit a similar vulnerability on [CaptureTheEther](https://capturetheether.com/challenges/math/token-sale/).

 ### Exercise 2 - Cheating on CTFs with Mythril Classic